 Staff and students are welcome to become a member of the Academy, if they can show that they are making a contribution to teaching and learning in their department or professional service and attend Academy events.

 Fellows are selected through an application and nomination route and commit to making an institutional contribution to learning and teaching at Warwick.
-At the end of a Fellow's three year Fellowship, they become WIHEA Alumni.
+At the end of a Fellow's Fellowship, they become WIHEA Alumni.
 There is more information on the selection process for staff and students on our Fellows page

 Does getting involved aid my career?